sandrat1790/kredo_codeChallenge/README.md

 With more time and if I plan to continue building this app after submission, I would circle back to React and possibly refactor the api call functions to address the bug.

+I have also built stored procs, services, and endpoint for api calls that were not originally required for this challenge.

 ## Authors

 Sandra Tuong